1. NAME AND FUNCTION

 - The office of director shall be automatically vacated:

-- f a director resigns an office by delivering a written resignation to the Secretary of MEF;
+- if a director resigns from office by delivering a written resignation to the Secretary of MEF;

 - if the director is found by a court to be of unsound mind;